 - Schedule breaks.
-Give learners an incentive to return on time. - Be available to answer questions and further explore content during breaks.
-Take your own breaks while showing DVDs. - Make sure you are in the room to answer questions during activities. - Stay on schedule, but be flexible.
+Give learners an incentive to return on time. - Be available to answer questions and further explore content during breaks. - Make sure you are in the room to answer questions during activities. - Stay on schedule, but be flexible.

 End of Program